 The following types of locally stored search indexes are available:

-Indexes the structured content of pages in the content tree, which includes page fields, metadata and any file attachments.
+Indexes the content of pages in the content tree.

 |Custom tables||Indexes records stored in custom tables.|